RF-DETR: Neural Architecture Search for Real-Time Detection Transformers: : Weight-Sharing NAS With Foundation Models

 \section{\method: Weight-Sharing NAS With Foundation Models}

-In this section, we describe the architecture of our base model (cf. Fig. \ref{fig:arch}) and present the ``tunable knobs'' of our weight-sharing NAS (cf. Fig. \ref{fig:nas-knobs}).
+In this section, we describe the architecture of our base model (Figure \ref{fig:arch}) and present the ``tunable knobs'' of our weight-sharing NAS (Figure \ref{fig:nas-knobs}).
 Further, we highlight the limitations of hand-designed learning-rate and augmentation schedulers, and advocate for a scheduler-free approach.

 \textbf{Incorporating Internet-Scale Priors.} \method \ modernizes LW-DETR \citep{chen2024lw} by simplifying its architecture and training procedure to improve generalization to diverse target domains.
 First, we replace LW-DETR's CAEv2 \citep{zhang2022cae} backbone with DINOv2 \citep{oquab2023dinov2}.
 We find that initializing our backbone with DINOv2's pre-trained weights significantly improves detection accuracy on small datasets.
 Notably, CAEv2's encoder has 10 layers with a patch size of 16, while DINOv2's encoder has 12 layers.
 Our DINOv2 backbone has more layers and is slower than CAEv2, but we make up for this latency using NAS (discussed next).
 Lastly, we facilitate training on consumer-grade GPUs via gradient accumulation by using layer norm instead of batch norm in the multi-scale projector.